The Enduring Allure of Anne Boleyn’s Necklace

 Advertisement

-“Anne Boleyn feels like the blueprint for victimized women who were characterized as promiscuous or manipulative,” she says, adding that the way Anne Boleyn was sexualized and demonized was the precursor to how society exploited contemporary women like Britney Spears.
+“Anne Boleyn feels like the blueprint for victimised women who were characterised as promiscuous or manipulative,” she says, adding that the way Anne Boleyn was sexualised and demonised was the precursor to how society exploited contemporary women like Britney Spears.

 Yet, as much as we know about Anne Boleyn’s life, the history of the “B” necklace is a little murky.
 According to Ridgway, it’s unclear where the necklace first originated or whether it was passed down to Elizabeth I once Boleyn died.
 Some say the necklace is now part of the Imperial State Crown, currently worn by Queen Elizabeth II, but Ridgway says that’s unfounded.